TACC/pfstrase/README.md

 ```
 systemctl start pfstrase_server
 ```
-In order to map the Lustre client names extracted from the servers to something more readable, create a mapping file and import this into the server.
+In order to map the Lustre client names extracted from the servers to something more readable, and map the jobids and usernames to the clients, create a mapping file and import this into the server.
 Currently this must be done everytime the server is restarted.
 ```
 nid_file:
 ###